ArduPilot/ardupilot_wiki/common/source/docs/common-cuav-pixhawkv6X.rst

 Firmware for these boards can be found `here <https://firmware.ardupilot.org>`_ in  sub-folders labeled "Pixhawk6X".

-Bi-Directional DShot firmware variations are available also.
+Bi-Directional DShot firmware variations are available also providing BDShot capability on outputs 1-6.

 [copywiki destination="plane,copter,rover,blimp"]